 In November 2019, Governor Kemp presented a brief outline that suggests his plan would only cover up to 50,000 people.
 In Georgia an estimated 408,000 people make less than the Federal Poverty Level but do not qualify for Medicaid.

 → Ohio: Republican Mike DeWine was elected governor.
 He is opposed to the Medicaid expansion put in place by outgoing Republican Governor John Kasich.
 Ohio received permission in March 2019 to add a work requirement.
-It will not be implemented until January 2021.
+It was to be implemented in January 2021.
+In August 2021, the Biden Administration withdrew the work requirement waiver .

 ♦ Maine voters approved expansion in 2017, but their Republican governor refused to do anything.
 Governor Janet Mills (D) took office in January and immediately put an end to the stonewalling.